Adoption Grants for International Adoption: Gift of Adoption, Show Hope, and More

 The practical approach for most families is to layer these sources:

-4. Use the adoption tax credit refund ($5,000 cash if you owe no taxes under 2025 law) and carry-forward credits to pay down the loan
+- Use any refundable portion of the adoption tax credit, subject to current IRS instructions, and carry-forward credits to pay down the loan

 A family that secures $10,000 from Gift of Adoption, $10,000 from Show Hope, and $5,000 from the IRS refundable tax credit has recovered $25,000 of a $45,000 adoption—leaving $20,000 in actual out-of-pocket costs, manageable with a personal loan.